The Mexico Peace Index 2018 launched last week. Here’s what you need to know – in three charts.

 Finally, the report provides strong quantitative evidence to aid in the development of policies to create a more peaceful society.
 The research is of assistance to policymakers, researchers, business leaders and the general public in building peace in Mexico.

-Yucatán was once again the most peaceful state in Mexico, followed by Tlaxcala, Campeche, Coahuila and Chiapas, with all of these states apart from Coahuila improving their peacefulness.
+Yucatán was once again the most peaceful state in Mexico in 2018, followed by Tlaxcala, Campeche, Coahuila and Chiapas, with all of these states apart from Coahuila improving their peacefulness.
 Only seven states were able to improve in 2017.